Soft Machines_1Soft Machines_2

 Border Buda, Brussels, Vilvoorde, Machelen, 2023

-Nine ground drawings, paint, various sizes
+Nine ground drawings, paint

 Landmarks_2